-This month we celebrate our ten-year anniversary – it’s hard to believe a decade has passed by!
+This month we celebrate the ten-year anniversary of el Aleph – it’s hard to believe a decade has passed by!
 Among our team there have been marriages, babies, and new faces and farewells along the way, but what we remember most are the amazing expeditions and adventures we have shared together with our wonderful guests from around the world.

 Indonesia is a magnificent archipelago to explore and we are all extremely thankful to Eric Kraus, the builder and driving force behind el Aleph.
 The conception of such an incredible vessel to travel these phenomenal waters was always Eric’s vision – and it has been more than realized.
 Here Eric shares his personal insight into his last ten years with el Aleph.